-As a result of the ongoing COVID-19 Pandemic, we have very reluctantly decided to cancel the piano, vocal, and instrumental classes at this year's Fesitval.
-Please see the relevant Section page for more information..
+As a result of the ongoing COVID-19 Pandemic, we have decided to hold a reduced number of classes in the piano, vocal, and instrumental Sections at the 2021 Festival.
+Please see the relevant Section page for more information.

-We are currently gauging interest for the Dance section.
-Please see the page and Facebook site for further details.
+Please see the Dance page and Facebook site for further details on the 2021 Dance Festival.

 The Kingston-upon-Thames Festival of The Performing Arts provides opportunities to individuals of a range of ages and abilities to perform in various music, dance, and speech categories.
 The Festival was founded in 1932 as the Kingston upon Thames Musical Festival Society with the aim of encouragement and development of Musical and Kindred Arts.
 Eighty years on the Festival is still thriving and is as relevant today as it was then, providing a welcoming and encouraging platform for people of all ages and backgrounds to perform in front of a small audience and receive positive feedback from well qualified adjudicators on their achievements; this is educational and helps to build self-esteem and confidence.